ntop/n2n/doc/Scripts.md

 ## `scripts/n2nctl`

-This python script provides an easy command line interface to the running edge.
+This python script provides an easy command line interface to the running n2n processes.
 It uses UDP communications to talk to the Management API.
+By specifying the right UDP port, it can talk to both the edge and the supernode daemons.

 Example:
 - `scripts/n2nctl --help`